oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

   ...
   ```

-  **Important quick start note**:
+  **Important Quick Start note**:
-  If you are following the operator quick start sample (which creates a domain resource for you),
+  If you are following the operator Quick Start guide (which creates a domain resource for you),
-  then you can set up this action by uncommenting and setting the `imagePullSecretName` setting
+  then you can set up this action by uncommenting and setting the `imagePullSecretName`
   in the sample's `create-domain-inputs.yaml` file.

 - If you are using the Oracle Container Registry, then
   you must use the web interface to accept the Oracle Standard Terms and Restrictions
   for the Oracle software images that you intend to deploy.
-  You only need to do this once for a particular image.
+  You need to do this only once for a particular image.
   See [Obtain images from the Oracle Container Registry](#obtain-images-from-the-oracle-container-registry).

 For more information about creating Kubernetes Secrets for accessing